curlyparakeet/fox/Reggie.md

 Complicated bits next - concentrate!

 This is to make the bottom of the hot water bottle cover.
 You want this to end up being as wide as your hot water bottle.
 If you bottle is a little bit wider or narrower than  mine, then you may need to adjust.
 I would recommend adding a chain or removing a chain from R34 on each side (i.e. ch 12 or ch 10 rather than ch 11).
 If you add or remove from your chains, you will need to add or remove to the italics below.
 If you increase your chain to ch12, then you will need to increase the sc steps in R34 to bee sc 11.
-You will also need to add **two** to the final number of sts as you will have added one to each side.
+You will also need to add **two** to the final number of stitches as you will have added one to each side.

-R34 (Starting with the last stitch on one of the outside edges) ch 11.
-Starting in the 2nd chain from hook, _sc 10_ (this goes back along the chain towards the base of the tail). sc 9 along one edge of the tail opening. ch 11.
+R34 (Starting with the last stitch on one of the outside edges) _ch 11_.
+Starting in the 2nd chain from hook, _sc 10_ (this goes back along the chain towards the base of the tail). sc 9 along one edge of the tail opening. _ch 11_.
 Starting in the 2nd chain from hook, _sc 10_ (this goes back along the chain towards the base of the tail). sc 9 along one edge of the tail opening. (_58_)

 R35 _sc 10_ (moves starting point to end of row)